Zuehlke/kafka-streaming-technology/training-env-cloud.md

 * Optional: HTTP client to send requests like Postman

-## Access to your name
+## Access to your environment

 From your instructor you will get access to a ubuntu-vm in the cloud, where all training resources are up and running:

 * login [url](https://kafka-training.signin.aws.amazon.com/console)

-* username: your abbreviation
+* username: your name
 * pwd: in a separate message

 After login, you find your VM [here](https://lightsail.aws.amazon.com/ls/webapp/home/instances)